 Train

-The train as a recurring image of journey, departure, and arrival in Taylor's writing - a vehicle of fated or scheduled movement that the speaker either rides, jumps from, watches leave, or waits for in vain.
-The image appears across the catalogue from Red onwards (Sad Beautiful Tragic, The Archer, cardigan, the last great american dynasty, willow, champagne problems, New Romantics), shifting register according to the speaker's relation to the train: the boarded train marks departure or arrival; the train-jumped-from marks the speaker's rejection of the journey; the train-that-doesn't-come marks the failure of expected connection.
+The train is Taylor's recurring image of journey, departure, and arrival, a vehicle of fated or scheduled movement that the speaker rides, jumps from, watches leave, or waits for in vain.
+It runs from Red onwards (Sad Beautiful Tragic, The Archer, cardigan, the last great american dynasty, willow, champagne problems, New Romantics), and shifts register with where the speaker stands in relation to it: the boarded train marks departure or arrival, the train jumped from marks her rejection of the journey, and the train that never comes marks the failure of an expected connection.

-The train carries the charge of momentum the speaker has not authored - a schedule, a track, a movement set in motion by something or someone else.
-The figure's force often lies in whether the speaker is on the train, off the train, or watching the train leave: the train rarely waits, and the moment of its passing typically marks the song's emotional turn.
-Where cars in the catalogue figure agency and shared flight, trains more often figure inevitability and the speaker's exposure to forces that move at their own pace.
+The train carries movement the speaker did not set going, a schedule, a track, momentum put in motion by something or someone else.
+Its force often lies in whether she is on the train, off it, or watching it pull away: the train rarely waits, and the moment of its passing usually marks the song's emotional turn.
+Where cars in the catalogue stand for agency and shared flight, trains more often stand for inevitability and the speaker's exposure to forces moving at their own pace.

 Appears in 9 songs